lisasy/lisa_sy_gatsby/src/works/fb_live_reporting/index.md

       content from Live Videos.
-I conceived, coordinated, designed, executed, and ship a product resulting in higher report volumes of objectionable content that our Community Operations organization was able to remove (with a 39.7% form completion compared to 3.11% previously.).
+I conceived, coordinated, designed, executed, and ship a product resulting in higher report volumes of objectionable content that our Community Operations organization was able to remove (with a 39.7% form completion compared to 3.11% previously).
 This enables Facebook to become a safer platform for people to be their authentic selves.
     </p>